CheatBase/CheatBase/CONTRIBUTING.md

 The **cheatName** should describe the function of the cheat as clearly as possible without exceeding more than 7 or so words.
 Anything more than that can be saved for the **cheatDescription** to more fully describe the cheat's function.

-Ideally, you should be able to read a **cheatName** and know exactly what the cheat does.
+Ideally, you should be able to read a **cheatName** and know exactly what the cheat does while remaining 50 chars or less.

 ### **cheatActivation**